 - Integrate with ticketing and other ITSM systems

-If you are a System Center Operations Manager (SCOM) user, Azure Monitor now includes a preview of Azure Monitor SCOM Managed Instance (SCOM MI).
-SCOM MI is a cloud-hosted version of SCOM and allows you to move your on-premises SCOM installation to Azure.
+If you're a System Center Operations Manager (SCOM) user, Azure Monitor now includes Azure Monitor SCOM Managed Instance (SCOM MI).
+Operations Manager MI is a cloud-hosted version of Operations Manager and allows you to move your on-premises Operations Manager installation to Azure.

 The following diagram shows a high-level architecture view of Azure Monitor.

 Click on the diagram to see a more detailed expanded version showing a larger breakdown of data sources and data collection methods.

 The diagram depicts the Azure Monitor system components:

 Data sources are the types of resources being monitored.